Skills

 What is a Skill?

-Another way to think of a Skill is as an "LLM macro" or a "reusable prompt".
-Or like Neo in the Matrix learning Kung Fu!
+A Skill is either an LLM macro (aka a "reusable prompt") or a call to an external API.
 It's a set of detailed instructions for Steve on how to do something, and can include variables like data from the current page or from the user.
-So any time you have a task that you do repetitively or that requires very detailed instructions that you don't want to type in every time, make a Skill.
+So any time you have a task that you do repetitively, that requires very detailed instructions that you don't want to type in every time, or that needs to interact with external systems or logic, make a Skill.

 Name: Suggest accompanying visuals